Spheres-cu/subdx-dl/README.md

 - Always try to search with __Title, Year or season number__ for better results.

 - Search by filename reference.
-  > Search in this way have advantage because the results are filtered and ordered by the metadata of the filename.
+  > Search in this way have advantage because the results are filtered and ordered by the metadata of the filename (e.g.: 1080p, Web, Blu-ray, DDP5.1., Atmos, PSA, etc.).

 - Try to pass the _IMDB ID_ of the movie or TV Show.